 William Richards had several addresses over the years and this serial number equates to 1905.
 This period of 1870-1909 the business was located at 27 Old Hall Street, Liverpool.

-A 12-bore sidelock, by Thomas Wild, the action with a handsome game scene, on one side a Pointer dog and on the other pheasant, both in natural setting, together with diamond lozenges of foliate-scroll engraving, the top lever and fences also ornately engraved, with classic double-trigger and well figured walnut stock.
+A 12-bore sidelock, by Thomas Wild, the action with a handsome game scene, on one side a Pointer dog and on the other pheasant, both in natural setting, together with diamond lozenges of foliate-scroll engraving, the top lever and fences also ornately engraved, the barrels in original steel finish, with classic double-trigger and well figured walnut stock.

 The records tell us that this gun was ordered on 24th May 1928 by a J.J Bariger.
 The actioner for this gun was Betts.
 Thomas Wild is just one of the names that this business has carried over the years.
 The earliest was Benjamin Watson 1723-1777.
 Thomas Wild was the son-in-law of Benjamin Watson’s grandson.